nvidia-isaac/isaac_mission_dispatch/README.md

 Isaac Mission Dispatch is a cloud service that enables the communication between edge robots and other cloud services responsible for managing a fleet of robots.
 The communication between Mission Dispatch and robots is designed per [VDA5050 protocol](https://github.com/VDA5050/VDA5050/blob/main/VDA5050_EN.md) and uses [MQTT](https://mqtt.org/), as MQTT is the industry standard for a highly efficient, scalable protocol for connecting devices over the internet.
 VDA 5050 is an open standard for communication between fleets of AGVs/AMRs and a central fleet service.

 <div align="center"><img src="docs/resources/MD.png" width="650px"/></div>
 <div><i align = "center">Diagram highlighting this package.
 Mission Dispatch and Client in green.
-This simplified diagram of a fleet management system on the left is connected to a robot running ROS2 on the right.
+This simplified diagram of a fleet management system on the left is connected to a robot running ROS 2 on the right.
 References are provided to database and MQTT services.
 Mission Dispatch needs to be integrated with the fleet management system of preference.
-A matching ROS2 <a href="https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_mission_client">Mission Client</a> is available for ROS2 Humble; or use the <a href="https://github.com/inorbit-ai/ros_amr_interop/tree/galactic-devel/vda5050_connector">VDA5050 connector</a> from OTTO Motors & InOrbit AI on ROS2 Galactic with Mission Dispatch.</i></div>
+A matching ROS 2 <a href="https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_mission_client">Mission Client</a> is available for ROS 2 Humble; or use the <a href="https://github.com/inorbit-ai/ros_amr_interop/tree/galactic-devel/vda5050_connector">VDA5050 connector</a> from OTTO Motors & InOrbit AI on ROS 2 Galactic with Mission Dispatch.</i></div>
 <br>

 The Mission Dispatch system is composed of two main components: